mthl/www/source/_posts/gsoc-final-report.md

 ### Basic navigation

 The `[` and `]` keys allow the user to navigate the manual linearly.
 The order of navigation is deduced from the table of content which is present in the `index.html`.
-The `n` and `p` keys allow navigating through the different sections of the same level, and are based on the links that are statically present on each page.
+The `n` and `p` keys allow navigating through the different sections of the same level and are based on the links that are statically present on each page.

 ### Menu navigation